 As B2B marketers and sales leaders, we’re now all considering the same challenges:

-- How can my sellers maintain their pipeline after a significant drop in conference lead gen?
+- How to build a sales pipeline after a significant drop in conference lead gen?

 - How will I still hit my MQL goals for the quarter and year?